near/docs/docs/3.tutorials/examples/coin-flip.md

 ## A Note On Randomness

-Randomness in the blockchain is a very complicated subject.
+Randomness in the blockchain is a complex subject.
 We recommend you to read and investigate about it.
 You can start with our [security page on it](../../2.develop/contracts/security/random.md).